Shourai/dotfiles/README.md

 # Configuration for macOS with dotfiles

 ## Overview
-This repository installs everything I need from a clean install of macOS Sierra or Debian or Arch Linux.
+This repository installs everything I need from a clean install of macOS Sierra or Arch Linux.
 By running `install`, `homebrew` will be installed (on macOS) which subsequently installs `git`.
 The repositories `macOS` and `dotfiles` will be cloned to my Documents folder.